George-RD/George-RD/README.md

 - A memory system called [MAG](https://github.com/George-RD/mag) (memory augmented generation)
 - a CLI to generate RIVE animations, so that I can create agent skills to do it programatically. [(to be named)](https://github.com/george-rd/rive-rs-cli)
 - A web design company called [ReavesHQ](https://reaveshq.com)
-- Making a artisinal soap company called BLOCK, so I can have a physical non-tech business to do with my wife and children
+- Making a artisinal soap company called BLOCK, so I can have a physical non-tech business to do with my wife and children.

 [![George-RD's github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=George-RD&theme=nightowl)](https://github.com/ashutosh00710/github-readme-activity-graph)